kymgriffins/sage/ROADMAP.md

 # YouTube Sage MVP Roadmap

 ## Overview
-YouTube Sage is a trading intelligence platform that allows users to discover, follow, and get automated analysis of trading education streams from YouTube channels.
+YouTube Sage is the ultimate competitive platform for trading education streamers.
+It transforms the trading education space into a meritocratic ranking system where traders are judged by their actual market performance, content quality, and follower impact. **It's the dick measuring contest for traders** - where followers get unbiased data to compare who's truly the best.

 ## MVP Features (Phase 1)